 In practice, some individuals have their citizenship deprived for ‘serious crimes’ unrelated to terrorism, whilst others have theirs deprived while they are still abroad.

-When this happens, the individual never has their case heard in a court, so he/she never knows on what evidence the allegations against them are actually based.
+When this happens in the case of ‘terror’ issues, the individual never has their case heard in an open court, so he/she never knows on what evidence the allegations against them are actually based.

 11- Is it a racist policy?

-Yes, because it only ever targets people who have ancestors or parents that are from a different ethnicity.
+Yes, because it overwhelmingly targets people who have ancestors or parents that are from a different ethnicity.